waveshareteam/e-Paper/RaspberryPi_JetsonNano/c/readme_EN.txt

 3. Basic use:
 Since this project is a comprehensive project, you may need to read the following for use:
-You can see the 19 functions that have been annotated in lines 19 through 43 of main.c.
+You can see many test functions and macro definition Settings in main.c.
+Specifying the macro definition for the EPD at compile time can directly compile the corresponding test program.
-Please note which ink screen you purchased.
+Please pay attention to which type of ink screen you buy.
+For detailed correspondence, see our Wiki and list.txt file.
-Chestnut 1:
+Example 1:
-     If you purchased 5.83inch e-paper, then you should remove the comment for the corresponding 39 lines of code, ie:
+     If you buy 3.7inch e-paper (V1) then you should add EPD=_3in7 at compile time
-         // EPD_5in83_test();
-     changed to:
-         EPD_5in83_test();
+        sudo make clean
+        sudo make -j4 EPD=_3in7
-Chestnut 2:
+Example 2:
-     If you buy a 2.9inch e-paper (B), since the 2.9-inch Type B and Type C are common driver codes, Then you should remove the comment for the corresponding 28 lines of code, ie:
+    If you buy a 2.9-inch e-paper (B) (V1), you should add EPD= 2IN9bc at compile time since the 2.9-inch type B and Type C are common driver code sudo make clean
-         // EPD_2in9bc_test();
-     changed to:
-         EPD_2in9bc_test();
-Note: For EPD_1in54_V2_test() and EPD_2in13_V2_test(), please note that the V2 logo is attached to the back of your screen.

-Then you need to execute:
+        sudo make -j4 EPD=_2in9bc
+Example 3:
+    If you buy a 7.5-inch e-paper (V2), you should add EPD=_7in5V2 at compile time sudo make clean
-make
+        sudo make -j4 EPD=_7in5V2

-compile the program, will generate the executable file: epd
-Run:
+An executable file is then generated: epd
-sudo ./epd
+Run: sudo ./epd
-If you modify the program, you need to execute: make clear
+If you modify the program, you need to run: make clear, and then make again.
-then:
-make

 4. Directory structure (selection):
 If you use our products frequently, we will be very familiar with our program directory structure.
 We have a copy of the specific function.